Creative Labs

 Creative Music System / Game Blaster

-Creative's Music System (C/MS), or "Game Blaster" as it was renamed a year later, was an FM synthesizer card similar to Ad Lib.
-Based on the Philips SAA1099 chip which was essentially a square-wave generator, it sounded much like twelve simultaneous PC speakers would have (the PC speaker is a single square-wave generator), except for each channel having amplitude control.
+Creative's Music System (C/MS), or "Game Blaster" as it was renamed a year later, was a synthesizer card similar to Ad Lib.
+Based on the Philips SAA1099 chip which was essentially a square-wave generator (FM starts with, and then modulates a sine wave), it sounded much like twelve simultaneous PC speakers would have (the PC speaker is a single square-wave generator), except for each channel having amplitude control.
 It did not sell well.

 The original box and contents